Zai shui yifang (song): Writing and composition

 The lyrics of "Zai Shui Yifang" originate from the novel of the same name by Chiung, which tells the love story between a young female teacher Du Xiaoshuang and a painter Yu Chukuan, whose encounter is akin to a reflection in the water—"brief and beautiful".
 It revolves around themes of love and sacrifice, with lines such as "Since meeting is fate, is separation also destined? / You are the most beautiful accident in my life."

-The original lyrics were drawn from the ancient Chinese poem titled "Qin Feng Jianjia" (秦风·蒹葭), which is part of the ancient Classic of Poetry collection.
-Composer Lin commented, " 'Zai shui yifang' describes all the various aspects of flowing water, from the low-pitched verses that flow like water to the surging high-pitched chorus.
+The lyrics were derived from the ancient Chinese poem titled "Qin Feng Jianjia" (秦风·蒹葭), which is part of the ancient Classic of Poetry collection.
+Composer Lin commented, Zai shui yifang' describes all the various aspects of flowing water, from the low-pitched verses that flow like water to the surging high-pitched chorus.
 The layers of water flow can be heard in the song, which is destined to be widely sung by people of all genders."